 Philosophy, development, organization, administration, and legal aspects of public health in the United States.
-Disease prevention and control, health education, and the other functions and activities of official health departments, voluntary agencies, private physicians and others engaged in professional health work.
-561. Health and Medical Care (3) Prerequisite: Senior or graduate standing with a major or minor in health education or a closely related area.
+Disease prevention and control, health education, and the other functions and activities of official health departments, voluntary agencies, private physicians and others 561.
+Health and Medical Care (3) Prerequisite: Senior or graduate standing with a major or minor in health education or a closely related area.
 Health values, concepts, and attitudes; health products and facilities; hospital care and hospitalization plans; governmental health controls; economic and cultural influences on health and medical care; professional contributions, relationships, and careers; national and international health programs.
 Not open to students with credit in Sociology 526.
-562. International Health (3) Population dynamics, vital statistics, global disease patterns, and analysis of variations among nations and cultures with respect to health problems and health care services.
-573. Health in Later Maturity (3) An approach to the conservation of human resources, with emphasis on understandings, attitudes, and practices related to health in later maturity.
+573. Health in Later Maturity (3) An approach to the conservation of human resources, with emphasis on understandings. attitudes, and practices related to health in later maturity.
 Designed for those with a personal or professional interest in the field.
-574. Habit-Forming Substances (3) I, II, S Tobacco, alcohol, and other drugs; their use, misuse and abuse.
+574. Habit-Forming Substances (3) I, II Tobacco, alcohol, and other drugs; their use, misuse and abuse.
 575. Sex Education (3) Prerequisite: Health Science 475.

 Philosophy, current procedures, and materials needed for development of healthy attitudes and scientific knowledge appropriate for the understanding of human sexuality.
 596. Workshop in Health Science (1-3) Selected problems in health science are used as a basis for workshop experiences.
 Maximum credit six units; maximum credit three units applicable to a master's degree.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
-GRADUATE COURSES 620.
-Health Science Curriculum Development (3) Prerequisite: Health Science 320 or 321.
+GRADUATE COURSE 798.
+Special Study (1-3) Cr/NC/SP Prerequisite: Consent of staff, to be arranged with department special study adviser and instructor.
+Individual study.
+Maximum credit six units applicable on a master's degree.
+History of leurise name in to got.